-At 23 years old,
+At 25 years old,

-D.J.’s harrowing sincerity has landed her spots in OFF-JFL, the Women in Comedy Festival, BadDog Theatre’s Summer Blockbuster Week, and The Del Close Marathon, and led her to headline at Ladyfest, the Mprov Festival, and The Chicago Women’s Funny Festival.
+D.J.’s harrowing sincerity has also landed her spots at Sled Island, POP Montreal, OFF-JFL, the Women in Comedy Festival, BadDog Theatre’s Summer Blockbuster Week, and The Del Close Marathon, and led her to headline at Ladyfest, the Mprov Festival, and The Chicago Women’s Funny Festival.

-In 2016 she won the Just For Laughs Award for Best Comedy at the Montreal Fringe Festival with ATM: The Musical, which she co-wrote and musically directed, as well as the Best New Troupe Award at Montreal Sketchfest with her sketch troupe Cousins.
+She won the Just For Laughs Award for Best Comedy at the 2016 Montreal Fringe Festival with ATM: The Musical, which she co-wrote and musically directed, as well as the Best New Troupe Award at Montreal Sketchfest with her sketch troupe Cousins.
 In 2018, she and her improv partner David Kaufman were nominated for best comedy at the Montreal Fringe Festival for their fully improvised fringe show, Fringe: Improvised.
 While living in Toronto, D.J. acted as an understudy for The Second City Touring Company.

 She currently resides in Los Angeles, contributing to Gary and his Demons, and writing for This Hour Has 22 Minutes and Baroness Von Sketch Show.
 She co-hosts and produces the podcast Experts, performs with UCB Mess Hall team Lobster, and thinks that actually, it is cool to care.
 You can follow her on instagram at djmausner or on twitter at @djmausner (or 1-800-FIGHT-ME).